wav2vecyj/fairseq/README.md

 ### About the Bash Script

-The below table explains all the steps this pipeline does, and also mentions where the code is taken from
+The below table explains all the steps that this pipeline does, and also mentions where the code is taken from.
 | Step | What it does | Code Reference |
 |-------|-------------|----------------|
 |1| Detects the segments in the long wav file, where voice activity is present, and dumps all the voice segments into a specific folder | py-webrtcvad |